rjanicek/templates/README.md

         * Grunt depends on special interface modules so you need to learn the module and the module's Grunt interface (and Grunt).

 ### Tests
-* [Nodeunit](https://github.com/caolan/nodeunit) - Simple syntax, powerful tools.
-Nodeunit provides easy async unit testing for node.js and the browser.
+* [Tape](https://github.com/substack/tape) - tap-producing test harness for node and browsers
     * Why?
 It's simple, and has robust async support.

 ### Documentation